ravinandyal/Cirtificate/README.md

-Android and computer hacking is a both are some , it is android hacking using a termux, computer hacking using kali linux.
+Android and computer hacking is a both are some , it is android hacking using a termux, computer hacking using kali linux, both are some methods.